kamiltopal/sli-paper/README.md

-# SLI — Synthetic Learnability Index: Deney Altyapısı (final)
+# SLI — Synthetic Learnability Index

-Tek yazarlı makale: *When Does Synthetic Data Help Time-Series Forecasting?
+*When Does Synthetic Data Help Time-Series Forecasting?
-An Entropy-Conditioned, Information-Routing Account.* Bu repo, makaledeki tüm deneylerin üretim–eğitim–analiz hattıdır.
-Her koşum (seri, rejim, üreteç, mimari, tekrar) anahtarıyla CSV'lere eklenir ve **kaldığı yerden devam eder** (Ctrl-C güvenli).
+An Entropy-Conditioned, Information-Routing Account.* This repository is the production-training-analysis pipeline for all experiments in the article.
+Each run (serial, regime, generator, architecture, repeat) is added to CSVs with its key and **continues from where it left off** (Ctrl-C safe).

 ## 1. Kurulum